Synthetic Augmentation in Imbalanced Learning: When It Helps, When It Hurts, and How Much to Add: Validation-Tuned Synthetic Size (VTSS)

-Our theory indicates that the common balancing rule $\tilde n = n_0-n_1$ is not always optimal.
-In particular, Theorem~\ref{representation} expresses the leading behavior of the excess risk as a function of the synthetic size $\tilde n$, implying that different choices of $\tilde n$ (even when all are of the same order as $n_0-n_1$) can yield materially different performance.
-While Theorem~\ref{representation} also suggests an ``optimal'' $\tilde n$ by minimizing the leading-term approximation, the resulting objective depends on population-level quantities, such as derivatives of the risk at $\btheta^*$, local symmetry $\nabla \phi(\btheta^*)$, and the generator-induced discrepancy $\nabla\psi(\btheta^*)$, that are not directly observable from finite samples.
-Hence, direct optimization is infeasible in practice.
+Our theory shows that the balancing rule $\tilde n = n_0-n_1$ is not always optimal.
+Theorem~\ref{representation} characterizes the leading excess risk as a function of $\tilde n$, and different choices of $\tilde n$ (even all of the same order as $n_0-n_1$) can yield materially different performance.
+While Theorem~\ref{representation} also suggests an ``optimal'' $\tilde n$, the criterion depends on unobserved population quantities, making direct optimization impractical.
 Nevertheless, the theorem provides a clear operational message: \emph{the choice of $\tilde n$ is important}, and naive balancing may be suboptimal.
 Motivated by the fact that, in locally asymmetric regimes, consistency typically requires $\tilde n$ to be close to $n_0-n_1$ (equivalently, $\tilde n/(n_0-n_1)\to 1$), we restrict attention to a neighborhood of the balancing choice.
 Specifically, we consider candidates \( \tilde n(\gamma)=\mathrm{round}\big(\gamma(n_0-n_1)\big), ~ \gamma\in\Gamma, \) where $\Gamma\subset\mathbb{R}_+$ is centered at $1$.
 For each $\gamma$, we augment the training set to achieve a target minority count $n_1^{\mathrm{tar}}=n_1+\tilde n(\gamma)$, train the downstream classifier, and select the $\gamma$ that minimizes the average \emph{balanced} validation loss in a $K$-fold cross-validation.
 We refer to this procedure as \emph{Validation-Tuned Synthetic Size (VTSS)} and summarize it in Algorithm~\ref{alg:vtss}.